FinnishCancerRegistry/popEpi/cran-comments.md

 document.
 R CMD CHECK passes with `_R_CHECK_DEPENDS_ONLY_=true`.

 I get one NOTE: R CMD check
-seems to think that peoples' names are potentially mis-spelled.
+seems to think that peoples' names in DESCRIPTION::Description are potentially mis-spelled.
 There does not seem to be a way to avoid this.

 Below are a bunch of checks I ran using rhub / winbuilder.